Archan6el/NSA-Codebreaker-2025-Writeup/Task6.md

 ### Solve:

-Unironically the longest part of this task was getting everything setup.
+Unironically the longest part of this task was getting everything setup when I first went through it.

 #### Setup